CFSY Annual Convening

 In celebration of our 10th anniversary, we will be hosting this year’s Convening in Montgomery, AL, where we will visit the National Memorial for Peace and Justice and the Legacy Museum: From Enslavement to Mass Incarceration.

-Programming will include remarks from the founder and executive director of the Equal Justice initiative, Bryan Stevenson.
-Sponsorship information available via this link.
-Check back here for more details soon!
+Programming will include remarks from the founder and executive director of the Equal Justice Initiative, Bryan Stevenson.

 FAQs about the Convening:

 What are the goals of the National Convening?